blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 1. From within your SQL Server virtual machine, launch SQL Server Management Studio and connect to the local database instance, expand databases, and select the **AdventureWorks** database.

-2. From within SQL Server Management Studio, click **New Query**.
+2. From within SQL Server Management Studio, select **New Query**.

     ![A screen showing how to launch the new query pane in SQL Server Management Studio.](images/hands-on-lab/2019-03-20-11-08-08.png "Launching the new query pane")

-3. Refresh SQL Server Management Studio and if SQL Server Agent is stopped right click on it and click Start.
+3. Refresh SQL Server Management Studio and if SQL Server Agent is stopped right select on it and select Start.

     ![SQL Server Management Studio indicating the location of where to see the current status of the SQL Server Agent](images/hands-on-lab/2019-03-24-19-13-52.png "Management Studio")

-4. Paste in the following code and click **Execute** to enable SQL Server Agent extended stored procedures.
-After running the code, right click the SQL Server Agent and select **Start**.
+4. Paste in the following code and select **Execute** to enable SQL Server Agent extended stored procedures.
+After running the code, right select the SQL Server Agent and select **Start**.

     ```sql
     EXEC sp_configure 'show advanced options', 1